kaspernissen/semhook/README.md

 Starhook with a configuration that syncs the repositories you want to run tests agains.

 Set the environment variable `SEMHOOK_REPO_ROOT=<rRepositories Directory>` from the output of `$ starhook config show`.

+## TODO

+- Format scanning output
+- Consider if options should be given to the scan
+- Initializing starhook remotely
+- list starhook configs and switch between them
+- cache results?

+Pieced together with the help of ChatGPT <3